Luke 3-4

 Luke 4

-He is the only one that you should obey.” ’
+He is the only one that you should serve.” ’

 They will not let you hurt your foot on a stone.” ’

-“Do not test the Lord God, to see if he will save you.” ’
+“Do not test the Lord your God, to see what he will do.” ’

 14 Then Jesus returned to Galilee.
 The Holy Spirit continued to give him power.
 Everyone who lived near there heard the news about him.
 15 He taught people in the Jewish meeting places.
 Everyone said good things about him.

-4:15Jews used their meeting places to pray together and to learn more about God.
+4:15Jews used their meeting places to pray and to read the Old Testament of the Bible.

 16 Jesus went to Nazareth, the town where he had grown up.
 On the Jewish day of rest, he went to their meeting place.
 This was what he usually did.
 He stood up to read aloud from the Bible.

-4:16The Jewish day of rest is our Saturday.
-This was a special day for them, when nobody worked.
+4:16The Jewish day of rest started on our Friday evening and continued through Saturday.
+It was a special day for them, when they went to their meeting place.

 17 They gave him the scroll that had the messages of God's prophet Isaiah.
 Jesus opened the scroll.
 He found the place where Isaiah wrote: